-Say, Stackoverflow, here you probably always find the questions like your problem just faced along with the answer.
-Although you also find the question that unanswered.
+Say, Stackoverflow, you probably always find the questions like your problem just faced along with the answer.
+However, you also find the question unanswered.
 There is also Github, usually, you can find solutions from others in the issues tab of the repositories.

 There also are many articles from other developers that write their solutions in post format.
 You can also create blogs as a developer.
-Sometimes you need a bucket that can hold about your solution that you just founded, since sometimes you may have to reach back for it again.
+Sometimes you need a bucket that can hold the solution you just found since sometimes you may have to reach back for it again.

 I used Notion to log my solutions.
-But, once it scaled and have so many notes and documents, I was always hard-pressed to find them.
-You might can handle organizing all the links and pages, but intuitively this is hard for me.
+But, once it scaled and had so many notes and documents, I was always hard-pressed to find them.
+You might be able to handle organizing all the links and pages, but intuitively this is hard for me.

-Notion has many functions to embed external sources.
+The notion has many functions to embed external sources.
 Like Codepen or bookmark links.
-You can find them when you start to type "/" then scroll down.
+You can find them when you type "/" and then scroll down.
 You will find it down there.
-But I think I will need to create another pen if I need a different code.
+But I think I must create another pen if I need a different code.

 or direct paste the link, Notion will automatically render it on the page.